-We have adopted the 1999 Share Option Plan and, as of March 26, 2010, have awarded options to purchase 3,492,904 ordinary shares to our directors, officers and employees, 864,909 of which were outstanding as of March 26, 2010.
+We have adopted the 1999 Share Option Plan and, as of September 25, 2009, have awarded options to purchase 3,345,723 ordinary shares to our directors, officers and employees, or [ ]% of our outstanding shares taking into account the ordinary shares to be offered by us in this offering.
 See "Executive Compensation-Incentive Compensation Plans-1999 Share Option Plan."
 These options include in each case an exercise price that is set by our board of directors.
 The fair market value of an ordinary share is determined by our board of directors by taking into consideration a number of assumptions, including valuation metrics of publicly-traded competitors and industry comparables.